Guide

 How to Work with DevCrew

 The core of DevCrew is INSTRUCTIONS.md — it turns any AI into a dev team that follows a structured workflow.
-After initialization, there are three ways to invoke Skills:
+After installation, there are two ways to invoke Skills:

 1. Natural Language (Recommended)